cloudbees-days/sda-k8s-best-practices/labs/installing-core/installing-core.md

     - set-storageclass.yml
     - set-ingress-host.yml
     ```
 22. Use `kubectl` to apply everything ([as of version 1.14 Kustomize is integrated `kubectl`](https://kubernetes.io/docs/tasks/manage-kubernetes-objects/kustomization/)) - the `-k` flag allows specifying a Kustomize directory - and then check on the rollout status of the `cjoc` `StatefulSet`:
     ```yaml
     kubectl apply -k ./kustomize
     kubectl -n cb-core rollout status sts cjoc
     ```
 23. Once the `jenkins` container of the `cjoc-o` Pod is running you can retrieve the temporary Jenkins admin password with the following command:
     ```
     kubectl -n cb-core exec cjoc-0 -- cat /var/jenkins_home/secrets/initialAdminPassword
     ```
     >NOTE: You do not need to specify the Pod `container` using the `-c` flag because the `cjoc-0` Pod only has one container.
 24. Copy the `initialAdminPassword` value goto your sub-domain and log in with the password.

+### Using nip.io
+If you don't have access to a domain to modify the DNS records then

 ## Lab Summary
 We installed CloudBees Core on GKE.